Naturally-Occurring Radioactive Materials (NORM)

 Table 3: NORM radionuclide activity in Coal Ash and slag (Bq/kg)

 |Australia (U av 0.9 ppm, Th av 2.6 ppm)

 Source: IAEA 2003 Tech Report 419, p 30; CSIRO for Australia

 In 2009, Australia exported 263 million tonnes of coal.
 With an average of 0.9 ppm uranium and 2.6 ppm thorium, at least 240 tonnes of uranium and 680 tonnes of thorium could conceivably be added to published export figures.
 In the USA, 850 million tonnes of coal was used in 2009 for electricity production.
 With an average content of 1.3 ppm uranium and 3.2 ppm thoriume, US coal-fired electricity generation in that year gave rise to 1100 tonnes of uranium and 2700 tonnes of thorium in coal ash.

 It is evident that even at 1 part per million (ppm) U in coal, there is more energy in the contained uranium (if it were to be used in a fast neutron reactor) than in the coal itself.
 If coal had 25 ppm uranium and that uranium was used simply in a conventional reactor, it would yield half as much thermal energy as the coal.

-In South Africa Holgoun Uranium and Power had been investigating uranium recovery from the Springbok Flats coal field, estimated to contain 84,000 tU at grades of 0.06 to 0.10% U. The project is investigating the feasibility of mining the low-grade coal, using it to fire a conventional electricity generation plant, and extracting the uranium from the residual ash.
+In South Africa, Holgoun's Uranium and Power Project was investigating uranium recovery from the Springbok Flats coal field, estimated to contain 84,000 tU at grades of 0.06 to 0.10% U. The project is investigating the feasibility of mining the low-grade coal, using it to fire a conventional electricity generation plant, and extracting the uranium from the residual ash.

 In Australia the NSW Aboriginal Lands Council has applied for a uranium exploration licence over four large coal ash dams adjacent to power stations.